rgambord/c99-doc/doc/sections/6/8/6/index.rst

 .. _9899_6.8.6p2:

+.. container:: snum

+   :ref:`2 <9899_6.8.6p2>`

-:ref:`2 <9899_6.8.6p2>` A jump statement causes an unconditional jump to another place.
+A jump statement causes an unconditional jump to another place.